cert-manager/infrastructure/README.md

 Jetstack org.
 This account's credentials are stored in Jetstack 1password and all Jetstack cert-manager maintainers have access to this account.
 Credentials will be moved into a more open-source-friendly location along with other credentials.

+### ArtifactHub

+We distribute our built helm charts [on ArtifactHub](https://artifacthub.io/packages/helm/cert-manager/cert-manager).

+Login details are currently stored in Jetstack 1password - it's a goal for us to store these details in a more open-source-friendly way down the road.

 ### Algolia

 Provides an API for searching the cert-manager website.
 We're in [DocSearch](https://docsearch.algolia.com/docs/what-is-docsearch/)